Generic selectors

 Healthy Mandarin Goby

 The most common cause of death among mandarin gobies is starvation.
-These fish can quickly devour large populations of copepods overnight; if you see your fish searching for food but not picking at the rock, then there might not be anything there to pick at and it is time to replenish.
+These fish can quickly devour large populations of copepods overnight.
+If you see your fish searching for food but not picking at the rock, there might not be anything there to pick at and it might be time to replenish.

 This is a very common mistake among beginner hobbyists as their reef tank is not mature enough and copepod populations run out within a few days of adding the fish.
-The only way to know how much your goby is eating is by constantly observing the behavior of your fish and seeing how many copepods are present at any given time; this is done by shining a light into the aquarium at night and seeing how many copepods are present for a rough estimate.
+The only way to know how much your goby is eating is by constantly observing the behavior of your fish and seeing how many copepods are present at any given time.
+This can be done by shining a light into the aquarium at night and seeing how many copepods are present for a rough estimate.

-In addition to having a healthy population of copepods, you can also supplement feedings with live brine shrimp and mysis shrimp.
-Some mandarin gobies will take frozen food alternatives to both of these, but they will prefer live foods most; this diet can get to be incredibly expensive and difficult to maintain.
+In addition to having a healthy population of copepods, you can supplement feedings with live brine shrimp and mysis shrimp.
+Some mandarin gobies will take frozen food alternatives to both of these, but they will usually prefer live foods most.
+This diet can get to be incredibly expensive and difficult to maintain.

 Some lucky hobbyists have had mandarin gobies that would take regular flakes and pellets, but this is very rare.